helidon-io/helidon-build-tools/ide-support/vscode-extension/README.md

 # Helidon support for Visual Studio Code

-This extension helps users to generate their first Helidon project, develop and run it.
+This extension helps users to generate a Helidon project, develop and run it.

 The [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) extension is optional but recommended for the installation in Visual Studio Code to support Java projects.